 The northern part of Portugal is not a very good place to grow wheat, but the climate is fantastic for growing corn.
-So it makes sense to bake Portuguese breads using corn flour instead of wheat flour.
-In this recipe I’ve decided to substitute the traditional buckwheat with regular bread flour.
+So it makes sense to bake Portuguese bread using cornflour instead of wheat flour.
+In this recipe, I’ve decided to substitute the traditional buckwheat with regular bread flour.
 If you do have buckwheat flour available, it is absolutely an option.

-Broa de Milho is mentioned on Ark of Taste as region specific and a recipe worth of preservation.
+Broa de Milho is mentioned on Ark of Taste as region-specific and a recipe worth preservation.
 So be part of preserving this fantastic bread and bake it!

 You’ll need a sourdough starter to make this bread, so if you don’t have it yet, head over to my guide for making your own sourdough.